Deja Vu in Plots: Leveraging Cross-Session Evidence with Retrieval-Augmented LLMs for Live Streaming Risk Assessment: Experiments

 \subsection{Online Deployment~(RQ5)}

-To address \textbf{RQ5}, we have deployed CS-VAR into production since November 2025.
+To address \textbf{RQ5}, we have evaluated CS-VAR online to demonstrate its effectiveness.
 In the deployed environment, we monitored its performance by directly collecting and analyzing real-world traffic processed by the system.
 As reported in Table~\ref{tab:exp:online}, CS-VAR consistently surpasses both incumbent online models, one based on XGBoost and the other on a Transformer architecture.
 It achieves substantially higher PR-AUC and F1-score, improves constrained recall by a large margin (0.8305 vs.\ 0.6321 and 0.7830), and reduces false-positive rate to 0.1905.
 These results confirm that CS-VAR not only outperforms prior deployed solutions but also delivers more reliable and practical detection quality under real production traffic.